wdhif/meteor-script-backup/README.md

 `0 2 * * 0 sh /backup/backup.sh >> /backup/logs 2>&1` for every monday at 2:00 AM.

+4. You should REALLY add a SCP or any other way to extract your backup from the server

 ## Manual Backup

 If your backup are store in `/backup`, as **root**, run the following command: